 Make sure to bring your camera for Great Point Lighthouse, marking the northern end of Nantucket.

-Pick the smaller villages for: Nantucket lodging off the beaten path.
+Pick the smaller villages for: Lodging off the beaten path.

-In the northeast, where the Atlantic Ocean meets Nantucket Harbor, the Wauwinet spectacularly sits.
-Offering a one-of-a-kind location and remarkable luxury, this is one of the best places to stay on Nantucket.
+- The Wauwinet – In the northeast, where the Atlantic Ocean meets Nantucket Harbor, the Wauwinet spectacularly sits.
+Offering a one-of-a-kind location and remarkable luxury, this is one of the best places to stay on Nantucket for those who really want to escape it all.

 Final words about where to stay on Nantucket